Nikolilol/LXLocalizationLanguage/README.md

 # LXLocalizationsLanguage

-Use code to change the application text language.
+Use code to change the application text language.<br>
 View more detail in source code.

 ![localizationsLanguage.gif](localizationsLanguage.gif)